moppermonster/noppes/README.md

 1. Copy the default openbox menu file into your openbox directory (has entries for `xterm`, `xfce4-launcher`, `firefox` by default; but also many other things).
 2. Add an `autorun` to your openbox directory that opens a terminal emulator on login.
-3. Create a custom menu file into your openbox directory.
+3. Create a custom menu file in your openbox directory.

 ### Update `configuration.nix`
 Assuming that this repo was placed at `/etc/nixos/noppes`, add the following to your `configuration.nix` imports: